Doggydoggywhatnow/PersonaliDy/README.md

 ## Issues

- * The locator overlay is not working, which is very troublesome.
-However, nominatim works and is a decent replacement until the locator overlay gets sorted out.
+ * The locator overlay is not and will not ever work; this is because it is a paid Mapbox API.

 ## License